eslint/eslint/docs/rules/no-unsafe-negation.md

 ### enforceForOrderingRelations

-The enforceForOrderingRelations option extends the rule to apply to all [Relational Operators](https://www.ecma-international.org/ecma-262/10.0/index.html#sec-relational-operators), not just `in` and `instanceof`.

-With this option set to true, the rule is enforced for all of the following:
+With this option set to true, the rule is additionally enforced for:

-- `in` operator.
-- `instanceof` operator.
 - `<` operator.
 - `>` operator.
 - `<=` operator.